kaito834/myNotes/notes/myTutorialForYubiKey.md

 This is my tutorial for [Yubikey](https://www.yubico.com/products/yubikey-hardware/), multi protocol USB security keys developed by Yubico.

+# What is YubiKey
+Yubikey is a security key device, which is developed by [Yubico](https://www.yubico.com/products/yubikey-hardware/).
+Yubikey consists of a few product series, and support [security functions below](https://www.yubico.com/products/yubikey-hardware/compare-yubikeys/).
+Yubikey users can use Yubikey as 2 factor authentication device, secure key storage and other security purpose.
+Also, [a lot of Web service](https://www.yubico.com/solutions/) have already integrated with Yubikey.

+- Secure Static Passwords
+- Yubico OTP
+- OATH – HOTP (Event)
+- OATH – TOTP (Time)
+- Smart Card (PIV-Compatible)
+- OpenPGP
+- FIDO U2F (Universal Second Factor)
+- Secure Element

 # Use Yubikey at 2 Factor Authentication(2FA)
 ## My Environments
 - [Yubikey 4](https://www.yubico.com/products/yubikey-hardware/yubikey4/)